Energy Management

 County Buildings

-Together with Baltimore County's Property Management Division, we provide guidance and technical expertise to reduce energy consumption in County buildings.
+Together with the Property Management Division, we provide guidance and technical expertise to reduce energy consumption in County buildings.
 Together, we have long- and short-term goals to reduce utility costs and minimize our environmental impact.
 We focus on:

 - Green design